ankit-shrivastava-1/ProductManagmentSystem-Quarkus-Reactive/product-management-system-reactive-quarkus/README.md

 ### 7. Access the Application
 The following endpoints are available for managing products:
+Also mentioned in Postman collection
+Import the Postman collection to test all the endpoints.

 - **GET /products**: Retrieve all products.
 - **GET /products/{id}**: Retrieve a product by ID.